borg286/sevtech/README.md

 Tier 6 seeds work in the Garden Cloche, but don't work with dirt.
 You'll need the appropriate Crux as the "dirt", or a block of Insanium Essence for the tier 6 Inferium seed.

 Garden Cloches are pretty fast with mystical agriculture/other crops, but I found that a 9x9 field surrounded by Cyclic sprinklers + 1 in the center is a bit faster.
 A Cyclic Harvester set to Area will do the area all at once also.
 Other alternatives like the AA farmer or IF Plant Gatherer can't keep up with the speed of the overlapping sprinklers.
 The Harvester does take RF power, even though it looks like it only takes coal as power.

+It's possible to begin Mystical Agriculture without going to Space.
+The Mekanism Oredictionificator is capable of converting Iron and Copper ore into Kepler 22b Iron and Copper ore.
+This in turn can be used in Starlight Transmutation to create Inferium Ore and Prosperity Ore, thereby bypassing the need for Saturn Slime ore to create your first inferium.

 # Creative age